This Day In Music: September 29

 September 29, 1970 ~ Jason Lewis, commonly known as rapper AMG, born in Inglewood, California, USA ~ First appeared on DJ Quik's 1991 album Quik Is The Name.
 Released his own debut album, Bitch Betta Have My Money, later the same year.
 Known for his sexually explicit lyrics.
 Would collaborate with DJ Quik in 2007 under the collaborative moniker the Fixxers but the project would be shelved after releasing one single Can U Werk Wit Dat

 September 29, 1969 ~ Raúl Alejandro Escajadillo Peña, commonly known as singer, keyboardist, guitarist, songwriter Aleks Syntek, born ~ Derived his stage name from being called “el sin teclados” meaning “the keyboard-less” by his friends, having to borrow keyboards from his friends.
 Member of La Gente Normal before venturing out on his own.
 Released his De Noche En La Ciudad debut album in 2001, which would reach Gold status, and has recorded steadily since.
 Well known songs include Sexo Pudor Y Lagrimas, La Tormenta and Corazones Invencibles.
-Has collaborated with Ana Torroja, Steve Porter, Kylie Minogue, Miguel Bosé, Malu, and others
+Has collaborated with Ana Torroja, Steve Porter, Kylie Minogue, Miguel Bosé, and Malu

 September 29, 1969 ~ Power pop, alternative rock guitarist, drummer Jon Auer, full name Jonathan Paul Auer, born ~ Best known for co-founding power pop band the Posies with Ken Stringfellow, the band drawing heavily from Merseybeat with additional influences such as Hüsker Dü, XTC, Elvis Costello and Squeeze.
 Has also worked with Sky Cries Mary, Big Star, Lucky Me, Jean Jacket Shotgun and with the Squirrels, and recorded as a solo artist.
 Has served as producer for the likes of You Am I, Monostereo, Love Battery, Redd Kross, Truly, and TAD